HubTurbo/HubTurbo/docs/boards.md

 - The current board also will be saved when you quit the application.
 The same board will be loaded next time you run HubTurbo.

-- You can select the current board via 'Boards > Save'.
+- You can select the current board via `Boards > Save`.

 ## Opening a Board